MPeace/portfolio/cases/cs2.md

 </ul>

 <h4>Background</h4>
-<p>Working for a leading government news media company,  I was responsible for maintaining and improving our in-house software used for the management and marketing of company events.</p>
+<p>Working for a leading government news media company,  I was responsible for maintaining and improving our in-house event management product, used for the creation and marketing of company events.</p>

-<p>Following the completion of several acquisitions within a short period of time, evolving our event management app and processes to incorporate the new organizations became an important element of integration efforts.</p>
+<p>Following the completion of several acquisitions within a short period of time, evolving our event management product and processes to incorporate the new organizations became an important element of integration efforts.</p>

 <h4>Project Objectives</h4>
 <p>In preparation for this initiative, we identified three main objectives: </p>

 <ul>
-<li>Improve product efficiency while increasing active users</li>
+<li>Improve product efficiency while increasing product adoption</li>
 <li>Increase and validate product credibility for our newly integrated businesses</li>
-<li>Evolve our product with a focus on scalability to support a fast growing events business.</li>
+<li>Evolve our product with a focus on scalability to support a fast growing events business</li>
 </ul>

 <img src="../assets/images/cs02-01b.png" />

-<div class="imgcaption">Audits were completed of the existing platform.</div>
+<div class="imgcaption">A clipping of the audits that were completed of the existing platform.</div>

 <h4>Strategy / Approach</h4>
-<p> During this stage we put a  significant focus on identifying  potential new components that may be needed  while we introduced new users to the platform as a part of post acquisition integrations.
-And simultaneously ensure a successful roll-out to establish credibility with the newly acquired businesses, leading to increased adoption.</p>
+<p>We put a significant focus on identifying potential new components that may be needed while we introduced new users to the platform.
+We needed to ensure a successful roll-out to establish credibility with the newly acquired businesses, and using the input from the newly acquired teams would create a comprehensive product requirements and features list.</p>

 <div class="callout">
 <h5>Personas Research</h5>
-<p>We created event attendee personas as a way to better communicate product improvements across all the teams.
-Baseline research was provided from subsidiary company that I used to create eight profiles that we then validated and improved through stakeholder interviews.</p>
+<p>As the platform expanded, we began running into problems around who we were building the product for.
+We created event attendee personas as a way to narrow and address these problems.
+The personas would allow us better communicate and to identify the product improvements across all the teams.
+Baseline research was provided from internal resources, allowing me to create eight generic profiles that we could validate in user interviews and additional stakeholder feedback.</p>
 <img src="../assets/images/cs02-23.png" />
 <img src="../assets/images/cs02-20.png" />
-<p>Completed interviews and analyzed and summarized the collected data.
-Designed seven personas.
-That  I presented to company.
-The personas were vital in the research we needed to complete another project, multi-step form registration.</p>
+<p>I completed user interviews over multiple sessions, leveraging online collaborative whiteboards for direct stakeholder feedback and input.
+The interview data was analyzed and summarized resulting in seven personas.</p>
+<p>As part of the persona roll-out, I held multiple on-boarding and how-to sessions to help introduce the personas to the different teams.</p>
+<p>In one unexpected usefulness of the personas, the events team implemented the personas as part of their new hire on-boarding process, reviewing the markets and users they would be interacting with.</p>
 <img src="../assets/images/cs02-22.png" />
+<p>Additionally, the personas were critical in the design and development of multi-step forms for event registration.</p>
 </div>

 <h4>Execution</h4>
-<p>Through an iterative stakeholder focus design process, I designed 20 components that can now be used within the events platform and numerous additional features.</p>
+<p>Through an iterative stakeholder focused design process, I designed roughly 20 components that are now deployed and usable within the product.
+Both front and back end interfaces are accounted for in this project.
+Additional time was used working with the software engineers to make sure designs matched and accounted for the different individual brand requirements.</p>

 <img src="../assets/images/cs02-04.png" />